BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 [LNURL](https://www.advancingbitcoin.com/blog/lnurl/) is an invoice protocol that leverages HTTP servers to dynamically generate various types of requests.
 This comes with privacy and censorship resistance trade-offs, as users are relying on a third-party server to act honestly.

-As LNURL uses a web server this allows it to have much richer data attached to its requests.
+LNURL uses a web server, which allows it to have much richer data attached to its requests.
 An example is the ability to add an image, say of your merchant store, to a payment or request.

 Subscriptions are a [work in progres](https://github.com/fiatjaf/lnurl-rfc/issues/77) on the LNURL standard.